leonardr/cce-python/README.md

 Most of the time, this check is really easy.
 Either there is a renewal (the book is still in copyright) or there isn't (the copyright has lapsed).
-This script handles all of these easy cases and leaves a much smaller set of difficult cases for the next script to process.
+But sometimes the renewal looks like it might actually be for a different book.
+Sometimes there are _multiple_ renewals, and all of them look bad.
+This script does the best it can.

 Outputs:

-* `3-registrations-with-no-renewal.ndjson` - Registrations with no
+* `3-registrations-with-no-renewal.ndjson` - Registrations for
-  corresponding renewal.
+  US-published works with no corresponding renewal at all.
 These books are almost certainly in the public domain.

-* `3-registrations-with-renewal.ndjson` - Registrations with an
+* `3-registrations-with-renewal.ndjson` - Registrations for
-  obvious corresponding renewal.
-These books are almost certainly still in copyright.
+  US-published works where at least one corresponding renewal was found.
+This includes books where we're really certain about the match between registration and renewal, books where we're fairly certain, and books where it doesn't look like the renewals have anything to do with the original publication.

-* `3-registrations-to-check.ndjson` - The difficult cases.
+* `3-potentially-foreign-registrations.ndjson` - These registrations
-  These will be handled in the next script.
+  were mentioned in a registration for a foreign publication, so we're assuming they're also foreign publications.
+They'll need to be checked manually.

-* `3-renewals-with-no-registrations.ndjson` - A list of renewals where we
+* `3-renewals-with-no-registrations.ndjson` - A list of renewals we
-  found no corresponding registration.
-These are mostly periodicals and such -- works other than "books proper" -- so although their registrations exist, they aren't in this dataset.
+  didn't match to a registration.
+Some of these are pamphlets and such -- works other than "books proper" -- so although their registrations exist, they aren't in this dataset.
+Some of them are renewals for foreign publications, which we eliminated from consideration before even looking at renewals.
+Others may represent missing data or errors.

-## `4-handle-multiple-renewals.py`

-This script handles the cases where multiple renewals were found for a single registration ID.
-Generally speaking, this isn't supposed to happen, but when it does happen, we can usually figure out which of the renewals is the 'real' one.
-Or, all the renewals may be false positives, in which case the registration was not renewed at all.

-Outputs:

-* `4-probably-renewed.ndjson` - We're pretty sure we were able to find a renewal for this work, so it's probably in copyright, but it needs to be checked manually.
-* `4-probably-not-renewed.ndjson` - None of the renewals look like a match, so this work is probably out of copyright, but it needs to be checked manually.

-## `5-sort-it-out.py`
+## `4-sort-it-out.py`

-This simple script takes the output files generated by steps 3 and 4, and consolidates them into four files:
+This simple script takes the output files generated by steps 2 and 3, and consolidates them into four files:

-* `FINAL-renewed.ndjson`: These books were almost certainly renewed and are still in copyright.
+* `FINAL-foreign.ndjson`: These books appear to be foreign publications, or were mentioned in a foreign publication, so we didn't even check to see if they had renewal records.
 * `FINAL-not-renewed.ndjson`: These books were almost certainly not renewed and are now in the public domain.
 * `FINAL-probably-renewed.ndjson`: These books were probably renewed, but a manual check is necessary to make sure.
-* `FINAL-probably-not-renewed.ndjson`: These books were probably not renewed, but a manual check is necessary to make sure.
+* `FINAL-possibly-renewed.ndjson`: These books had one or more renewal records, but none of them seemed like a good match.
+A manual check is necessary to verify that these

-These files represent the final product.
+These files represent the final work product.
 At this point you can take one or more of them and use them in your own research.

 # Dispositions